Elon Musk says he’s terminating Twitter deal, board to fight

-Elon Musk announced he will walk away from his tumultuous $44 billion offer to buy Twitter, leaving the deal on he verge of collapse.
+Elon Musk announced he will walk away from his tumultuous $44 billion offer to buy Twitter, leaving the deal on the verge of collapse.
 The Tesla CEO sent a letter to Twitter’s board Friday saying he is terminating the acquisition.

 But Twitter isn’t accepting Musk’s declaration.
 The chair of Twitter’s board, Bret Taylor, tweeted in response that the board is “committed to closing the transaction on the price and terms agreed upon with Mr. Musk and plans to pursue legal action to enforce the merger agreement.
 We are confident we will prevail in the Delaware Court of Chancery.”